 Fun stuff

-With the exception of Hot Metal, this software has been written to run on ARM powered computers running RISC OS.
+This software is designed for computers running RISC OS.
 The title and icon of each program are linked to the relevant Zip archive for download.
 On RISC OS computers Zip files may be opened using SparkPlug, SparkFS (commercial) or Infozip.
-You can see full-size versions of some of the screen shots by clicking on the thumbnail images.
+You can see full-size versions of some of the screenshots by clicking on the thumbnail images.

 Items related to the game Star Fighter 3000 (SFpatch, SFtoSpr, RedefKeys, documentation) have moved to my Star Fighter 3000 web home.